5 Facts About Little Black Bugs On Dogs With Effective Treatment

 Little Black Bugs On Dogs

-Not every day, you come across a small insect that feeds on blood, but that’s what little black bugs are exactly.
+Not every day, you come across a small insect that feeds on blood, but that’s exactly what little black bugs are.
 You can find these bugs almost anywhere and they’re popular to crawl onto dogs to feed.
 Once they’ve sipped your dog’s blood, they hitch a ride back into the air with your dog’s exhale.
 Sadly, there is no cure for little black bugs.
-Five facts about Little black bugs are:
+Seven facts about Little black bugs are:

 1. Little black bugs are small, dark in color that feed on plant matter.